functionland/go-fula/README.md

 ## Architecture

+`go-fula` is an implementation of the Fula protocol in Go (Golang).
+It is designed to facilitate smooth communication between clients and a mesh of backend devices (servers) and provide APIs for developers to build mobile-native decentralized applications (dApps).

 ![box architecture](https://gateway.pinata.cloud/ipfs/QmNkoQfCKAzQetJKWfNtLioJf6FCxzqjoDT2KshDZfsJd3)

-A react-native app talks with the server(s) by invoking APIs from `@functionland/react-native-fula` library.
-The Fula library abstracts away the protocols and `libp2p` connection, instead exposes APIs similar to MongoDB for data persistence and S3 for file storage.
+A React Native app can communicate with servers using the `@functionland/react-native-fula` library, which abstracts the underlying protocols and `libp2p` connection and exposes APIs similar to those of MongoDB for data persistence and S3 for file storage.

-The data gets encrypted on the client side using [WebNative Filesystem (WNFS)](https://github.com/wnfs-wg/rs-wnfs) ( with bridges for [Android](https://github.com/functionland/wnfs-android) and [iOS](https://github.com/functionland/wnfs-ios) ) and then the encrypted Merkle DAG is transferred to the blox server using Graphsync.
+Data is encrypted on the client side using [WebNative Filesystem (WNFS)](https://github.com/wnfs-wg/rs-wnfs) ( with bridges for [Android](https://github.com/functionland/wnfs-android) and [iOS](https://github.com/functionland/wnfs-ios) ).
+The encrypted Merkle DAG is then transferred to the blox server using Graphsync.

 The **blox** stack can provide backup guarantees by having the data pinned on multiple servers owned by the user.
-However, in cases that the user needs absolute assurance on data longevity, e.g. password records in a password manager app or scans of sensitive documents, the cids of encrypted data can be sent over at [Fula blockchain](https://github.com/functionland/sugarfunge-node) and other blox owners can back them up and get rewarded.
+In cases where absolute assurance of data longevity is required (e.g. password records in a password manager app or scans of sensitive documents), the cids of encrypted data can be sent to the [Fula blockchain](https://github.com/functionland/sugarfunge-node) and backed up by other blox owners, who are rewarded for their efforts.

-By default Libp2p connetction happens through functionland's libp2p relay over the internet or without any relay over LAN.
+By default, Libp2p connections are established through Functionland's libp2p relay over the internet or directly over LAN without the use of a relay.

 ## Packages